syncfusion-content/wpf-docs/wpf/Scheduler/Appointments.md

 {% endhighlight %}
 {% endtabs %}

-N> If an occurrence at the specified date is changed, the `GetOccurrenceAppointment` method returns the changed occurrence (appointment Exceptiondates).
+N> If an occurrence at the specified date is changed, the `GetOccurrenceAppointment` method returns the changed occurrence (Recurrence Exception dates).
  If an occurrence at the specified date is deleted or not present, the `GetOccurrenceAppointment` method returns null.

 ## Appearance customization